-&lt;sup>1 This information obtained from the 2018 version of the North Carolina State Communications Interoperability Plan (SCIP).
-This plan is currently under revision by the SIEC.
+1 This information obtained from the 2018 version of the North Carolina Strategic Communications Interoperability Plan (SCIP).
+This plan was revised in 2021 and is scheduled for revision in 2024.

 Template Overview

 The required template consists of 14 zones.
 These zones contain a mix of old talkgroups, new talkgroups, conventional channels, and a zone that is required only by law enforcement.
 These zones are listed below and will be further explained on a more granular level in this document.